You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Florone E is a drug marketed by Pfizer and is included in one NDA.

 The generic ingredient in FLORONE E is diflorasone diacetate.
 There are three drug master file entries for this compound.
-Three suppliers are listed for this compound.
+Two suppliers are listed for this compound.
 Additional details are available on the diflorasone diacetate profile page.

 AI Deep Research